Sandy Walsh: Youth career

+Zulte Waregem

-He moved to Zulte Waregem in the summer of 2017, making his league debut on 5 August 2017 as a substitute in a 2–0 win over Sint-Truiden.
+Walsh moved to Zulte Waregem in the summer of 2017, making his league debut on 5 August 2017 as a substitute in a 2–0 win over Sint-Truiden.

+Mechelen

 In October 2020, he moved to another Belgian club Mechelen.
-He making his league debut on 1 November 2020 as a starter in a 2–2 draw over Club Brugge.
+He made his league debut on 1 November 2020 as a starter in a 2–2 draw with Club Brugge.
 He scored the only goal in the quarter-final of the Belgian Cup in injury time against Kortijk, sending Mechelen to the semi-finals.

+Yokohama F. Marinos

+On 9 February 2025, J1 League club Yokohama F. Marinos announced the signing of Walsh.
+He made his debut on 19 February 2025 as a starter in a match AFC Champions League Elite against Shanghai Port.

+Buriram United

+On 19 August 2025, Buriram United officially introduced Walsh as their new player.

 International career

 Walsh has represented the Netherlands at youth international and won the UEFA European Under-17 Championship with the under-17 side in 2012.
 He has represented the Netherlands at every level from under-15 to under-20.

-In November 2022, Walsh received a call-up from the Indonesian coach Shin Tae-Yong for a training camp in preparation for the 2022 AFF Championship.
+In May 2022, Walsh confirmed that he had decided to represent Indonesia at international level.
+On 22 November 2022, Walsh received a call-up from Indonesia national team coach Shin Tae-Yong for a training camp in preparation for the 2022 AFF Championship.
+He was however called back by his club.

+On 27 May 2023, Walsh received call-up to the Indonesia national team for friendly matches against Palestine and Argentina.
+However, Walsh was unable to play in both matches, as he got a calf injury during training.

+On 29 August 2023, Walsh received another call-up to the national team for the friendly match against Turkmenistan.
+He went on to make his debut against said team in a 2–0 win.

+On 24 January 2024, Walsh scored his debut goal in injury-time for the national team in a 1–3 loss against Japan in the final match of the 2023 AFC Asian Cup group stage.

+On 5 September 2024, in the first match of the third round of 2026 FIFA World Cup qualification, Walsh scored a goal against Saudi Arabia through a deflection from his teammate Ragnar Oratmangoen in a 1–1 draw.

 Personal life

-Walsh was born in Belgium to an English-born father of Irish descent who came from a Somali-South African family, and a Swiss-born Dutch-raised mother of Indonesian descent.
-He is therefore eligible for either Belgium, England, Ireland, Switzerland, Netherlands, Indonesia, South Africa or Somalia.
+Walsh was born in Belgium to an Irish father who was born in England, and an Indonesian mother who was born in Switzerland and raised in Netherlands.
+He was therefore eligible for either Belgium, England, Ireland, Switzerland, Netherlands, or Indonesia.

-On 17 November 2022, Walsh officially acquired Indonesian citizenship.
+On 17 November 2022, Walsh officially obtained Indonesian citizenship.

+On 15 August 2024, Walsh married Canada national basketball team player Aislinn Konig in Spain.